 Note: Tdw-ISO represents potential fading damage caused by both UV and visible light.
 It is considered by the U.S. Department of Energy and the International Standards Organization (ISO) to be a more accurate barometer of fade resistance than UV transmittance alone.
-All comparisons are center of glass based on an insulating unit containing 1 3/8" (overall dimension) insulating units with three 1/8" (3mm) glass lites and two 1/2" (12mm) air-filled spaces for the standard clear insulating glass and 90% argon gas-filled spaces for the Solarban® 60 insulating glass.
+All comparisons are center of glass based on an insulating unit containing 3/4 insulating units; two 1/8 (3mm) glass lights and a 1/2 (12mm) air-filled space for the standard clear insulating glass and argon gas-filled space for the Solarban® 70XL insulating glass.
 Actual glass performance may differ due to glass thickness, gas fill and glass to frame ratio.